 We track legislation, keep you informed and arm you with the resources you need to influence public policy.

-Find out what we're fighting for in St. Paul.
+Find out what we're fighting for at the State Capitol.

 The most effective advocates for public schools are you and your colleagues.
 Get involved!

 Summaries of our positions on various legislative issues

 Gov. Tim Walz's "Due North" budget and policy proposal includes $745 million in new education spending and raising additional revenue by making the wealthiest Minnesotans pay their fair share.

 All lobby days for the 2021 legislative session will be held virtually due to the pandemic.